stephenott0205/lab1/README.md

     Import project from external model > SBT > Next

 If you do not see SBT, then you did not select the project files.

 On the next dialog, select

     Use auto-import

+You will also need to provide the Project SDK, select the Java 1.7 SDK that should be installed on the CU CS VM.
+This can alternatively be done from the IntelliJ welcome screen, under Configure > Project Defaults > Project Structure).
+In the CU CS VM, the path to the Java 1.7 SDK is

+    /usr/lib/jvm/java-1.7.0-openjdk-amd64/lib

 If you want to be able to navigate to definitions in external sources, you can select to download sources and docs before hitting Finish.